 Search engines use your header tags to better understand the hierarchy of the page.
-Use only one H1 tag (typically this is the title of your page) and only a few H2 tags.
-The keywords you use in your headers hold more weight than paragraph text when it comes to ranking your page in search results.
-It's worth carefully considering which terms you want to rank for and make sure you use them in your H1.
+Use only one H1 tag (typically this is the title of your page) and only as many H2 tags as you need.
+H3s should always support your H2s.

-3. Use Alt Text in Images
+3. Use alt text in images

 Most content management systems will let you update alt text in the image itself.
-It also helps to surface your images in relevant searches in Google Image search results.
+It also helps to surface your images in relevant searches in Google Image search results

 Make sure your preferred keywords are included in the first four words of your title and you stand a better chance of ranking more highly for them.

 Be careful to not add more than 15 instances of the keyword in any long form content you write so that you don’t get dinged for “keyword stuffing”.

-Where appropriate, write long form content with at least 1900 words on the page and make sure you're using the most relevant keywords throughout.
+Where appropriate, write long form content with at least 1,760 words on the page and make sure you're using the most relevant keywords throughout.

-Resources for Site SEO
+Resources for Help With On-Page SEO

 There are many free resources online to get you up to speed on SEO.
 It's worth starting with a website audit using one of these websites:

 The audit report will tell you if you have any broken links, how many backlinks you already have, let you know which keywords are already performing well for you, and much more.

 When researching your keywords take note of the monthly search volume, competition, and keyword difficulty.
 Here are a few places you can do keyword research for free:

-I hope this helps you to get started with your website's SEO.
+I hope this helps you get started with your website's SEO.
 Once you have people on your page, the next step is to convert them.

 Putting some focus on SEO will help you get more visitors to your website, and for most businesses, SEO is the most important customer acquisition channel.